austinche/sidejob/README.md

     * This ID is used as Sidekiq's jid
     * Note: a job can be queued multiple times on Sidekiq's queues
     * Therefore, Sidekiq's jids are not unique
+* Jobs can also have any number of globally unique string names as aliases
 * Jobs have a queue and class name
 * Jobs have any number of input and output ports
 * A job can have any number of named child jobs